moneroexamples/onion-monero-blockchain-explorer/README.md

 ## Onion Monero Blockchain Explorer features

-The key features of the Onion Monero Blockchain Explorer are
+The key features of the Onion Monero Blockchain Explorer are:

  - available as a hidden service,
  - no javascript, no cookies, no web analytics trackers, no images,